 The ATS is Cadillac’s entry-level car; it is more than a foot shorter than the Cadillac CTS Sedan.
 ATS comes standard with rear-wheel drive, and all-wheel drive is offered on some models.
 ATS is offered in four trim levels: Standard, Luxury, Performance, and Premium.
 All but the base Standard model come equipped with CUE, Cadillac’s touch-screen infotainment system.
 Top-line Premium models come standard with GM’s Magnetic Ride Control suspension system.
-A 202-hp 4-cylinder is ATS sedan’s base engine, though most buyers will upgrade to the available 272-hp turbocharged 2.0-liter 4-cylinder (which is standard on the ATS Coupe) or 321-hp 3.6-liter V6.
-All three engines offer a six-speed automatic transmission, but only the turbo offers a six-speed manual.
+A 202-hp 4-cylinder is ATS sedan’s base engine, though most buyers will upgrade to the available 272-hp turbocharged 2.0-liter 4-cylinder (which is standard on the ATS Coupe) or the all-new 335-hp 3.6-liter V6.
+All three engines offer a new 8-speed automatic transmission (which replaces the previous 6-speed automatic), but only the turbo offers a six-speed manual.

-The EPA rates the base 2.5-liter engine at 22 mpg city/ 33 mpg highway.
+The EPA rates the base 2.5-liter engine at 21 mpg city/ 33 mpg highway and the 2.0-liter turbo at 22/31 with the automatic transmission.
+(The turbo is rated at 20/29 with the manual and 22/30 with all-wheel drive.)
+The V6 is rated at 20/30 with rear-wheel drive and 19/28 with AWD.
 In Consumer Guide® testing, a Luxury model with the 2.0-liter turbo and AWD returned 20.3 mpg in a test mostly conducted on city streets.
-In mixed driving, we saw 22.0 mpg in a Performance model with the V6 and AWD.
 Cadillac specifies regular-grade gas for the 2.5- and 3.6-liter engines.
 The company recommends premium gas for the turbocharged motor, but it can run on regular too.
-The 3.6-liter V6 is the only ATS engine that can use ethanol-blended E85 fuel as well.

 VALUE IN CLASS

-It’s pretty clear Cadillac set its sights on the BMW 3-Series when developing the ATS.
-We think they’ve hit the target.
 ATS drives exceptionally well, has fine steering, plenty of grip, and pleasing power from the turbocharged 4-cylinder and V6 engines.
-ATS equals the BMW for driving enjoyment, has a better-looking interior, and can be had for less money.
+It equals the vaunted BMW 3-Series for driving enjoyment, has a better-looking interior, and can be had for less money.
 We’re not so impressed with the base 2.5-liter engine and the small rear seat.
 We also wish the excellent Magnetic Ride Control suspension wasn’t only available on the pricey Premium models.
 We’d steer you toward the 2.0-liter turbocharged engine.
 It is plenty strong and has the added benefit of being offered with a sweet-shifting manual transmission.